2018 MLB Japan All-Star Series: History

 On May 1, 2018, MLB announced that it would send an all-star team to tour Japan after the end of the current season, with six games scheduled against a select Nippon Professional Baseball squad from November 9 to 15.

-On August 20, 2018, Samurai Japan announced that held one exhibition game against Chinese Taipei and five coaches and six selected players.
+On August 20, 2018, Samurai Japan announced one exhibition game against Chinese Taipei, five coaches and six selected players.

 On September 10, 2018, Major League Baseball Players Association and MLB announced the first eight selected MLB players.

 On October 9, Tomoyuki Sugano canceled his participation for Samurai Japan.

 On October 10, Samurai Japan announced all selected 28 players.

 On October 15, Chinese Taipei announced all selected 24 players.

 On October 18, 2018, Katsuki Azuma canceled his participation for Samurai Japan.

 On October 26, 2018, Taichi Ishiyama and Yoshitomo Tsutsugo canceled their participation for Samurai Japan.

 On October 29, 2018, Christian Yelich canceled his participation for MLB, Roster rules changed 28 to 29, announced all selected MLB players, and Chen Chong-You and Jerry Wu canceled their participation for Chinese Taipei.

 On November 1, 2018, Takahiro Matsunaga canceled his participation for Samurai Japan.

 On November 2, 2018, Shuta Ishikawa canceled his participation for Samurai Japan, and Che-hsuan Lin canceled his participation for Chinese Taipei.

 On November 5, 2018, Lai Hung-Cheng canceled his participation for Chinese Taipei.

 On November 16, 2018, Yomiuri Giants announced all selected players.

 For the first time, the MLB All-Star team stopped in Hawai'i en route to the Japan All-Star series.
 The 28 player team batted in two workout games in front of fans at Les Murakami Stadium on November 3 & 4, 2018.